scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 ## 3.3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-Regarding with prediction using softmax probabilities, I obtained following result from tensorflow tf.nn.softmax and tf.nn.top_k function.
+Regarding with softmax probabilities, see below top5 probabilities list for each predicted label from trained model.
-As proved in training section from where I see high accuracy score, Model trained with augmentation image data set performs well that it has 100% probability indicating exact same traffic sign as origin label (eg. ChildrenCrossing NoEntry) It cerntainly has designed to classify German Traffic Sign, however the model did not have cognition capability to classify several images like RoadWork2, that showed just a tiny probability for selecting correct label.
+As observed in training section to show high accuracy score, Model trained with augmentation image data set performs well that it has 100% probability indicating exact same traffic sign as origin label (eg. ChildrenCrossing NoEntry) It cerntainly has designed to classify German Traffic Sign, however the model did not have enough cognition capability to classify several images like roadwork2.
+The model will be not deployed in real world.

 ![alt text][DLImageSoftMax]

 also, I have build barChart figure which shows top5 softmax probabilities of predicted sign labels.

+![alt text][barChart]

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+# (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-Yes, I have tried to extract features map from a top of conbolutional layer, conv1, which has 14x14 size x 48 filters.
-The output images have unique pattern to strength features of each images with sriding window (striding) and max pooling technique, that one of most advanced filter technique on neural network.
+Yes, I have tried to extract features map from a top of convolutional layer, conv1, which has 16 x 16 dimention and size 32 filters panels.
+As seen in below screen image, those output images definitely display unique pattern which strength features of each images with sriding windowand max pooling technique.

+![alt text][pool1Features]